vitoraderaldo/arithmetic-frontend/README.md

 2. Axios: Javascript library used for HTTP communication.
 3. Material: Javascript library used for providing components.
 4. Cypress: Frontend testing tool.
+5. GitHub Actions: Allows to create pipelines to deploy the application on production.

 ## Running the service
 Ensure that you have already executed the backend application as outlined in [arithmetic-backend](https://github.com/vitoraderaldo/arithmetic-backend).